SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 1. Create a [Draft Pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) including a description on what will be changed and what impact you expect.
 The title can start with "[Draft] " during development.
 2. Work on the Pull request
-3. Before a Pull request can be considered ready all upstream changes from the community branch need to be merged into it.
-It is the duty of everyone to help make merging into community as painless as possible so please try to align if you see that your Pull requests works in a similar area as another one.
+3. Before a Pull request can be considered ready all upstream changes from the ```develop``` branch need to be merged into it.
+It is the duty of everyone to help make merging into ```develop``` as painless as possible so please try to align if you see that your Pull requests works in a similar area as another one.
-4. Once the Pull request is ready, fulfills all requirements outlined above and is up to date with the community branch it can be converted from Draft and marked as ready for review.
+4. Once the Pull request is ready, fulfills all requirements outlined above and is up to date with the ```develop``` branch it can be converted from Draft and marked as ready for review.
 5. If possible every Pull request should have at least two reviews.
-Reviews from community members not mentioned in the [CODEOWNERS](CODEOWNERS) file should be taken serious and used as an important source of feedback but have no decisional power on what gets merged into the community branch.
+Reviews from community members not mentioned in the [CODEOWNERS](CODEOWNERS) file should be taken serious and used as an important source of feedback but have no decisional power on what gets merged into the ```develop``` branch.
 5. At least one member of the [CODEOWNERS](CODEOWNERS) file needs to review every pull request while also considering community reviews in their decision.
     * CODEOWNERS can decline merging a Pull request if it does not fulfill the requirements outlined above.
 They need to give clear feedback on which requirements have not been met and also provide opportunity to improve the Pull request to meet the requirements within reasonable boundaries (e.g. there are limits on how much work can be expected from a CODEOWNER for a specific Pull request).
-    * If one or more CODEOWNERS are sure the requirements have been met they will merge the change into the community branch.
+    * If one or more CODEOWNERS are sure the requirements have been met they will merge the change into the ```develop``` branch.
     * For more information about governance and handling of decisional matters please take a look at the [Governance](GOVERNANCE.md) document.

+In addition to this workflow it is not a requirement but would be nice if developers could help the maintenance of the project by:
+* Do houskeeping of the Pull request including processing community feedback
+* Tagging the pull request appropriately
+* Trying to keep some sense of ownership over the touched areas of the codebase and support in case of problems, questions or future developments